brimdata/zed/README.md

 clone the repo and compile the source.

-If you don't have Go installed, download it from the [Go downloads page](https://golang.org/dl/) and install it.
+If you don't have Go installed, download and install it from the [Go downloads page](https://golang.org/dl/).

 If you're new to Go, remember to set GOPATH.
 A common convention is to create ~/go and point GOPATH at $HOME/go.

-To install the binaries in `$GOPATH/bin`, grab this repo and execute a good old-fashioned `make install`:
+To install the binaries in `$GOPATH/bin`, clone this repo and execute `make install`:

 ```
 git clone https://github.com/mccanne/zq